 What We Do

 The Recreation and Parks Department designs, constructs, operates, and maintains approximately 525 acres of City parks and sports facilities.
-We serve as the caretaker for an additional 250 acres of public landscaped areas, undeveloped parks, street medians, and back-on landscaping.
+We are caretaker for an additional 250 acres of public landscaped areas, undeveloped parks, street medians, and back-on landscaping.

-Recreation and Parks maintains approximately 72,000 street and park trees, and a large number of special recreational and historic facilities, including Howarth Park, Luther Burbank Home & Gardens, the Church of One Tree, the Santa Rosa Rural Cemetery, Finley and Steele Lane Community Centers, Bennett Valley Senior Center, Ridgway and Finley Aquatic Centers, and the Bennett Valley Golf Course.
+Recreation and Parks maintains approximately 72,000 street and park trees, and a large number of special recreational and historic facilities, including Howarth Park, Luther Burbank Home & Gardens, the Church of One Tree, DeTurk Round barn, the Santa Rosa Rural Cemetery, Finley and Steele Lane Community Centers, Bennett Valley Senior Center, the Person Senior Wing, Ridgway and Finley Aquatic Centers, and the Bennett Valley Golf Course.